nike-getto/ethCrawler/README.md

 ## General Info

 This project was created based on the task given by TraceLabs team.
-Its purpose is to display transaction details for specific address and also display ETH balance on given date of that address.
+Its purpose is to display transaction details for specific address and also display ETH balance of that address on given date.

 ## Technologies